 If you are responsible for database administration on Microsoft SQL Server, it’s important to make sure your systems are protected against data loss.
 Sometimes you may face the situation that the backup is either damaged or simply doesn’t exist.
 This article discusses what can be done in such a case.
 First let’s take a look at how you can damage your database by making some common mistakes.
 Then I’ll show how you can quickly recover from these problems without recreating your entire database…

-A Few Common Mistakes That Can Damage Your Database Files and How to Avoid Them!
+A Few Common Mistakes That Can Damaged Your Database Files and How to Avoid Them!

 Consider the following scenarios: –